Hesam-Norouzi/django_todo_app/development_log.md

 - Added filter buttons (All / Completed / Pending) to the template.
 - Highlighted active filter with Bootstrap active class.

-## Step 10:Task Filtering and Search
+## Step 10: Task Filtering and Search
 - Implemented filter by status (completed, pending, all)
 - Added search functionality using `title__icontains`
 - Combined filter and search into a single `task_list` view
 - Ensured task visibility is limited to the logged-in user

+## Step 11: Pagination

+- Integrated Django’s `Paginator` to limit tasks per page (5 per page)
+- Preserved search and filter query parameters across pages
+- Updated template to include pagination controls with Bootstrap styling
+- Improved UX for users with many tasks

 🚀 Status: Project is on progress